Table of Contents

 Different types of content require different translation workflows and translation quality.
 By default, projects in Transifex follow a two-step workflow: translate and review.
-You can modify this to create a workflow best for your project's needs.
+You can modify this to create the best workflow for your project's needs.

 Workflow configuration